-We garden because we can’t imagine living without being surrounded by and intimately connected to living plants and animals.
+We garden because we can’t imagine life without being surrounded by and intimately connected to living plants and animals.
 It’s an addiction that makes us feel whole.
-A garden can grow tons of edible plants, but it can also grow medicine (example: elderberry), fiber (example: cotton), and useful tools as well.

-Although bottle gourds are edible when they’re young, they primarily fall into the “useful tool” category for us, which includes plants used to produce arts and crafts.
+Although bottle gourds are edible when they’re young, they primarily fall into the tool and art categories.
 You can use bottle gourds to make breathtaking artwork, birdhouses, musical instruments, serving bowls, kitchen utensils, jewelry, and more.

 What Are Bottle Gourds, Botanically Speaking?